Honningbolden/exam-object-detection-office/README.md

 # Office Object Detection

 This project is an exam submission for the 3rd semester of Coded Design and Visual Communication at The Danish School of Media & Journalism.
-It uses a custom-trained YOLOv8n model to detect objects in an office environment, implemented with Next.js and TensorFlow.js.
+It uses a custom-trained YOLO11n model to detect objects in an office environment, implemented with Next.js and TensorFlow.js.
+Visuals are intended for mobile devices, and works as a proof-of-concept in conjunction with a Figma mockup, but the demo works on most devices.

 ## Features